 If we own a domain, we can install a full-featured SMTP server that sends emails directly from our server without relying on a 3rd party server.

-Exim is a full featured SMTP server that is able to send and receive emails, but we're going to configure just the sending part and disable the receiving function.
+Exim is a full-featured SMTP server that can send and receive emails, but we're going to configure just the sending part and disable the receiving function.
 This set up is often called a "send-only mail server".

 If you are interested in setting up a complete email server (smtp, pop3, imap4, webmail, ...) check out projects like Mail-in-a-Box and homebox.